ucsd-cse8b-w23/ucsd-cse8b-w23.github.io/_assignments/pa1.md

 Your submission will include the following:

 1. A code submission of your program with the methods you wrote for part two, at [PA1 gradescope assignment](https://www.gradescope.com/courses/482393/assignments/2536617/).
-You should select and upload the files `DesignRecipeExamples.java` and `transcript.txt`
+You should select and upload the files `DesignRecipeExamples.java`, `CompileTimeErrors.java` and `transcript.txt`

 A more detailed list of requirements can be found [here](#submission-checklist)